Urvishashri/JavaScript-Quiz-Game/README.md

 # JavaScript-Quiz-Game
-It is a simple quiz game developed using javascript
+It is a simple quiz game that can be used for multiple purposes developed using javascript